The Tiger

 SetupStatus Quo

-Chun Man-duk, once the greatest hunter in Joseon, now lives a quiet life in the mountains with his young son Seok, having renounced hunting after his wife was killed by the Mountain Lord tiger.
+The majestic Mountain Lord tiger roams the snow-covered peaks of Mount Jirisan.
+Chun Man-duk, once the greatest hunter in Joseon, now lives a quiet life with his young son Seok, having abandoned hunting after his wife's tragic death.

 Theme